Battle of Buxar

-The Battle of Buxar was fought on 22 October 1764 between the forces under the command of the British East India Company led by Hector Munro and the combined army of Mir Qasim, the Nawab of Bengal: the Nawab of Awadh and the Mughal King Shah Alam II.
+On 22 October 1764, the Battle of Buxar was fought between the forces commanded by Hector Munro under the command of the British East India Company and the united army of Mir Qasim, the Nawab of Bengal, the Nawab of Awadh and the Mughal King Shah Alam II.

-Mir Qasim was defeated in series of battles in 1763 and fled to Avadh.
+In a series of battles in 1763, Mir Qasim was defeated and fled to Avadh.

-In Avadh he formed an alliance with Shuja-Ud-Daulah, the Nawab of Avadh, and Shah Alam, the fugitive ruler of Mughal Empire.
+He formed an alliance at Avadh with Shuja-Ud-Daulah, the Avadh Nawab, and Shah Alam, the Mughal Empire’s fugitive emperor.

-The three allies were defeated by the English army under Major Munro at Buxar on 22nd October 1764.
+The three allies were defeated at Buxar on 22nd October 1764 by the English army under Major Munro.

-Nawab Shuja-ud-Daula fled from the scene and took refuse to Rohilla.
+Nawab Shuja-ud-Daula fled the scene and took refuse to Rohilla.

-After this battle, Shah Aalam II submitted to the British.
+Shah Aalam II submitted to the British, after this battle.

 Results of the Battle of Buxar

-The Battle of Buxar enhanced the power of the East India Company.
+The Buxar Fight enhanced East India Company’s strength.

-East India Company got an opportunity to enter successfully into the politics of India.
+East India Company got a chance to enter India’s politics successfully.

-Shah Alam II signed the Treaty of Allahabad that secured Diwani Rights for the Company to collect and manage the revenues of almost of real estate, which form parts of the modern states of West Bengal, Odisha, Bihar, Jharkhand, and Uttar Pradesh.
+Shah Alam II signed the Allahabad Treaty that secured Diwani Rights for the Company to receive and control the income from nearly real estate, which is part of the present West Bengal, Odisha, Bihar, Jharkhand, and Uttar Pradesh states.

 Treaty of Allahabad

-The Treaty of Allahabad was signed on 16 August 1765, between the Mughal Emperor Shah Alam II and Robert Clive of the East India Company, as a result of the Battle of Buxar of 22 October 1764.
+The Treaty of Allahabad was concluded on 16 August 1765, as a consequence of the Battle of Buxar of 22 October 1764, between the Mughal Emperor Shah Alam II and Robert Clive of the East India Company.

-The Treaty marks the political and constitutional involvement and the beginning of British rule in India.
+The Treaty marks the political and constitutional intervention in India, and the start of British rule.

-Based on the terms of the agreement, Shaha Alam granted the East India Company Diwani rights.
+Subject to the terms of the treaty, Shaha Alam gave Diwani rights to the East India Company.

-These rights allowed the Company to collect revenue directly from the people of Bengal, Bihar, and Orissa.
+These rights enabled the Company to directly collect revenue from the Bengal, Bihar, and Orissa citizens.

-The tribute money paid to the emperor was for the maintenance of the Emperor’s court in Allahabad.
+The tribute money paid to the emperor was to be used to maintain the Emperor’s court in Allahabad.

-The Nawab of Awadh also had to pay fifty-three lakhs of rupees as war indemnity to the East India Company.
+The Nawab of Awadh paid 53 lakhs of rupees as war indemnity to the East India Company.